A Dog Bite or Animal Attack on a Child or Children

 What Can a Civil Lawyer Do

-The bottom line is: your civil claim for monetary compensation for injuries from a dog bite is key.
-It might be the only thing that prevents the dog from biting someone else, again.
-Thus, our Pittsburgh dog bite lawyers are eager to help bring the claim to light and get you the compensation that you and/or your child deserve.
+Your civil claim for monetary compensation for injuries sustained from a dog bite plays a crucial role.
+It may be the only way to prevent the dog from biting someone else in the future.
+Our Pittsburgh dog bite lawyers are committed to helping you pursue your claim and obtain the compensation you and/or your child deserve.

 Special Procedures for Minors